Bronchiectasis is a disease in which the large airways in the lungs are damaged. As a result of this damage, the airways become wider.

 Causes of Bronchiectasis

-Bronchiectasis is often caused by recurrent inflammation or infection of the airways.
-Sometimes it begins in childhood after a more severe lung infection or inhaling a foreign object.
+Bronchiectasis is often caused by inflammation or infection of the airways that keeps coming back.
+Sometimes it begins in childhood after having a severe lung infection or inhaling a foreign object.

 Cystic fibrosis causes about a third of all bronchiectasis cases in the United States.
-Certain genetic conditions can also cause bronchiectasis, including primary ciliary dyskinesia and immunodeficiency syndromes.
+Certain genetic conditions can also cause bronchiectasis.
+These conditions include primary ciliary dyskinesia and immunodeficiency syndromes.

-The condition can also be caused by routinely breathing in food particles while eating.
+The condition can also occur when people often breathe in food particles while eating.

-Symptoms often develop gradually, and may occur months or years after the event that causes the bronchiectasis.
+Symptoms develop over time.
+They may occur months or years after the event that causes the bronchiectasis.

 - Bluish skin color